 Find Out How To Help Keep Chula Vista's Sewer System Clean

 Grease and cooking oil are some of the primary causes for sewer blockages in both private and public sewer laterals and main lines.
 Please keep our sewer system as clean as possible by properly disposing of grease and cooking oil.
-For more information regarding the proper disposal of grease, cooking oil, and other similar products, click here.

 The City of Chula Vista supports the region's effort to reduce the amount of pharmaceutical drugs entering the sewer system.
 Please visit the No Drugs Down the Drain web site.